luck-seu/PriLLM/README.md

 # PriLLM
 AAAI 2026

-Extended version of the paper: Coming soon.
+## Extended version

+An extended version with full technical appendices will be made available on arXiv.